SDCCU Stadium – Holiday Bowl

-The Holiday Bowl has hosted plenty of exciting matchups along with some big name schools.
+Since 1978, the Holiday Bowl has been played at SDCCU Stadium in San Diego.
+Along with the Holiday Bowl, the stadium is also home of San Diego State football, and formerly hosted the Poinsettia Bowl and the LA Chargers (back when they were in San Diego).
+The Holiday Bowl usually features a PAC-12 team against a BIG 10 or at large team.
+Though not part of the BCS playoff, the Holiday Bowl has produced one National Champion in 1984, long before the current playoff system when BYU knocked off Michigan.
+The Holiday Bowl has hosted plenty of exciting match-ups along with some big name schools.
 Some prominent names, such as Jim McMahon, Barry Sanders and Steve Young made appearances at the Holiday Bowl en route to NFL stardom.
-It may be arguably the most attractive non-BCS Bowl game due to the fact that not only has it hosted many attractive non-BCS matchups, its warm location in San Diego has been a fan favorite winter destination.
+It may be arguably the most attractive non-BCS Bowl game due to the fact that not only has it hosted many attractive non-BCS matchups, but its warm location in San Diego has been a fan favorite winter destination.

-Permanent stands inside The Q offer your standard stadium fare, ranging from hot dogs to hot links ($8), Chuckies Famous Breaded Tenderloin ($10, $12 with waffle fries).
-Street Tacos offers three street tacos or waffle fries ($13) burrito ($15), each coming with the options of pollo asado (marinated chicken) or al pastor (marinated pork).
-Oggi’s pizza offers pizza slices, pepperoni or cheese ($8), and wings (5 for $7).
+The dining options, though nothing over the top, have improved.
+Adding to the dining options are food trucks located inside the south plaza as well as the pregame fanzone in the parking lot, serving sliders, tortas, carne asada fries, as well as sweet treats including boba and churro sundaes.
+Permanent stands inside SDCCU Stadium offer your standard stadium fare, ranging from hot dogs to hot links ($8), Chuckies Famous Breaded Tenderloin ($10, or $12 with waffle fries).
+Street Tacos offers three street tacos ($13) or the burrito ($15), each coming with the options of pollo asado (marinated chicken) or al pastor (marinated pork).
+Oggi’s pizza offers pizza slices (pepperoni or cheese for $8) or wings (5 for $7).
 Pulled pork or beef brisket sandwiches with kettle chips are also available for $13.
 Crispy Chicken and Fries offers chicken tenders and country chicken sandwiches, both with waffle fries ($13), as well as poutine country waffle fries ($13) and garlic waffle fries ($10).

-If you can, you will want to arrive to your seats at least 30 minutes before kickoff.
+The Holiday Bowl, typically played at night, had a 4PM kickoff last year.
+Though still warm at kickoff it can get a bit chilly throughout the evening, so it’s always a good idea to bring some warm clothing.
+If you can, you will want to arrive in your seats at least 30 minutes before kickoff.
 Along with both bands performing their pregame routine, The Big Flag makes its grand appearance.
 A Holiday Bowl tradition, this U.S. flag covers all 100 yards of the field, with 250 military personnel holding her up.
 Prior to the national anthem, members of the Navy Leap Frogs parachute their way to the field while proudly waving the Red White and Blue.

 All this however does not prevent such a festive atmosphere, which starts early with the annual Holiday Bowl parade along the harbor all the way to the pregame tailgates.
 For many of these snowbird fans, the chance to spend a day or two and follow their favorite teams to San Diego’s warm and sunny climate in late December is reason enough to be excited.